What heat pumps mean for your home – and your wallet

 A new Government grant worth £5,000 for an air source heat pump comes in on Friday.

-Households can receive grants worth thousands of pounds to replace their boilers with new low carbon heat pumps from Friday.
+Households in England and Wales can receive grants worth thousands of pounds to replace their boilers with new low carbon heat pumps from Friday.
 Here are answers to some key questions about the technology.

 – What is a heat pump?